BrenoFariasdaSilva/BrenoFariasdaSilva/README.md

 My Hobbies are related to Coding, Games, Music, Math and Problem-Solving.

 - 🔭 I just launched my first website: [AboutMe][website]!
-- 🌱 As I’m new to coding, currently learning everything�
+- 🌱 As I’m new to coding, currently learning everything.
-- 👯 I’m looking to be intern into any company and to create projects on my own
+- 👯 I’m looking to be intern into any company and to create projects on my own.
 - 🥅 2021 Goals: Learn at least 2 languages and get used to learn with books in english.